 Fifty years after independence, Ghana has begun to establish national priorities around a range of newly developed and implemented social and human service policies and programs.
-This course will help participants (1) develop a deeper understanding of the impact social, political, economic, and cultural factors have on the well-being of Ghanaians, (2) acquire knowledge and skills essential to developing and maintaining cooperative relationships and partnerships with existing social and human service organizations in Ghana, and (3) engage in small group activities designed to immerse participants in various aspects of the local community.
+This course will help participants (1) develop a deeper understanding of the impact social, political, economic, and cultural factors have on the well-being of Ghanaians, (2) acquire knowledge and skills essential to developing and maintaining cooperative relationships and partnerships with existing social and human service organizations in Ghana, (3) engage in small group activities designed to immerse participants in various aspects of the local community, and (4) understand social development in Ghana.
 Through classroom and experiential learning, students will be afforded with a rich, unique, and exciting opportunity to further examine, understand, and appreciate the Ghanaian population, as well as the institutions and policies contributing to their social, political, and economic well-being.

 This program will be held every other year during Spring Break, beginning in 2018.

 - Program course begins Spring semester and concludes after the Learning Abroad program

 - Pre-Departure Class Schedule for Spring 2020: 1/23, 1/30 and 2/20 from 4:30pm - 6:30pm in SW 301